cracklegend/cracklegend-blogspot-com/README.md

   This project is licensed under "Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0)".

-  You can use it but the use of it is limited according to the above license.
+  You can use it but the usage of it is limited according to the above license.